Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Introduction

-Finally, there is the approach of adopting statistical models with wider tail properties than the usual Gaussian distribution.
-Such a solution was proposed with the Student-t filter~\cite{roever2011A, roever2011B}, which is applied to GW data bythe LVK collaboration.
+Finally, there is the approach of tackling this kind of problem {at the level of the adopted likelihood function, where models with wider tail properties than the usual Gaussian distribution can be used}.
+Such a solution was proposed with Student's t-distribution~\cite{roever2011A, roever2011B, Banagiri_2020}, {which has been} applied to GW data by the LVK collaboration.
 In~\cite{roever2011A}, one begins by adopting the $\mrm{Inv}-\chi^2$ prior distribution for each of the PSD coefficients of the noise, which is conjugate with respect to the Gaussian likelihood.
-Then, the resulting joint conditional density takes the form of the Student-t with $\nu > 0$ degrees of freedom, which, depending on the tuning parameter $\nu$, has the desired heavier tails, when compared to the Gaussian.
+Then, the resulting joint conditional density takes the form of Student's t-distribution with $\nu > 0$ degrees of freedom, which, depending on the tuning parameter $\nu$, has the desired heavier tails compared to the Gaussian distribution.
 This feature can accommodate any deviations of the data with respect to our modeled PSD of the noise, whether these originate from fast noisy transients or other types of noise non-stationarities.
+In addition, in~\cite{Banagiri_2020}, it was found that the uncertainties in the phase evolution of the binary neutron star signal could be accommodated in addition to the uncertainty in the noise. {\normalfont However, following this approach, one should take into account that the choice of prior can have a non-negligible impact on the final posterior.}

 Besides the above examples, one can also follow the recipe of~\cite{Martellini:2014xia}, where the non-Gaussianity of the data is modeled using a higher-order Edgeworth expansion for the unknown signal distribution.
 Other works~\cite{Hamimeche:2008ai,Verde_2003, Flauger:2020qyi}, have adopted a linear combination of the Gaussian and the Log-Normal likelihoods.
 This was mostly done in order to accommodate the systematic bias due to data averaging.
-Older works also proposed the use of different linear combinations of distributions for the likelihood function~\cite{PhysRevD.60.021101, PhysRevD.65.122002}.
+Older works also proposed using different linear combinations of distributions for the likelihood function~\cite{PhysRevD.60.021101, PhysRevD.65.122002}.